agateau/pixelwheels/docs/gdxui.md

 ### Label
 - style (string, optional)
 - align (alignment, optional)
 Text is defined by the element text.
+You can insert multiple lines using `\n`.

 ### ScrollPane
 - style (string, optional)